 It’s expensive to heat, cool, and power a home.
-According to a WalletHub survey that draws from 2016 state and federal data, the average monthly household energy bill ranges from a high of $404 in Connecticut to a low of $218 in Washington State.
+According to a WalletHub survey that draws from state and federal data, the average monthly household energy bill ranges from a high of $372 in Connecticut to a low of $199 in Washington, D.C.
 To get those numbers, WalletHub added together the average monthly electricity, natural gas, motor fuel, and home heating oil bills in each state.

 Many people simply glance at their monthly utility bills – or, if they’re enrolled in autopay, at the corresponding debits on their bank account statements.
 They have a rough idea of the range in which their monthly energy costs should fall, and how much those costs should vary from season to season, but they don’t always pay close attention to the cause-and-effect relationships between actions they take and the ebb and flow of their energy outlays.
 For instance, while it’s obvious that running the air conditioning at 76 degrees instead of 72 degrees reduces summer air conditioning costs, it’s harder to say by exactly how much.

 But actions homeowners don’t take can impact their electricity and home fuel costs – and their carbon footprints – to an even greater extent.
 Unless you live in a new construction home with airtight seals and the latest home energy efficiency technology, you’re almost certainly losing money (and harming the environment) due to some combination of poor air sealing, inefficient mechanicals, sub-par insulation, outdated lighting, and power-hungry appliances.